jeffhandley/strickland/docs/Validators/required.md

 // Required by default
 const a = required();

+// As a value parameter
-// The required param specified as a boolean const requiredField = required(true);
+const requiredField = required(true);
 const optionalField = required(false);

-// Supplying the `required` named prop const nameRequired = required({
+// As a named prop
+const nameRequired = required({
     required: true,
     message: '"Name" is required'
 });

-// Using a function to resolve the required prop
-// as a boolean value
-const b = required((context) => context.required);

-// Using a function to resolve the required prop
-// along with a function to resolve validator props const c = required((context) => ({
+// As a function that resolves to have the named prop const requiredValidator = required((context) => ({
     required: context.required,
     message: context.required ?
         '"Name" is required' :